peterdesmet/movebank2gbif/mapping.md

 #### [lifeStage](http://rs.tdwg.org/dwc/terms/index.htm#lifeStage)

 Recommended...
-Stored in the reference data file as `animal-life-stage` (optional, often used), linked to records in the data file by the same `animal-id`= `individual-local-identifier` + `tag-id` = `tag-local-identifier`.
+Stored in the reference data file as `animal-life-stage` (optional, often used), linked to records in the data file by the same `animal-id`= `individual-local-identifier` and the same `tag-id` = `tag-local-identifier`.
 The value represents the age at the beginning of the deployment, so if there are multiple deployments there could be multiple life stage values for the same animal in the dataset.

     adult (> 1 year)

 #### [reproductiveCondition](http://rs.tdwg.org/dwc/terms/index.htm#reproductiveCondition)

-Stored in the reference data file as `animal-reproductive-condition` (optional, sometimes used), linked to records in the data file by the same `animal-id`= `individual-local-identifier` + `tag-id` = `tag-local-identifier`.
+Stored in the reference data file as `animal-reproductive-condition` (optional, sometimes used), linked to records in the data file by the same `animal-id`= `individual-local-identifier` and the same `tag-id` = `tag-local-identifier`.
 The value represents the condition at the beginning of the deployment, so if there are multiple deployments there could be multiple reproductive condition values for the same animal in the dataset.

     breeding

 #### [behavior](http://rs.tdwg.org/dwc/terms/index.htm#behavior)

 SCD: Behavior information can be stored in several non-required data file attributes, but few datasets include them, including the example.
-Attributes that could be stored here include `behavioural-classfication`, `migration-stage`, `migration-stage-standard`, possible others very rarely used.
+Attributes that could be stored here include `behavioural-classification`, `migration-stage`, `migration-stage-standard`, possible others very rarely used.

 #### [establishmentMeans](http://rs.tdwg.org/dwc/terms/index.htm#establishmentMeans)
 n/a